Hashir103/herobrine-bot/README.md

 Run `main.py`.

 ## Running on Windows Based Systems
-**RUNNING main.py directly in Windows will break any command related to the console, including stop.**\ To circumvent this, We will use Docker to create a WSL environment that will let us run the project to its full extent.
+**RUNNING main.py directly in Windows will break any command related to the console, including stop**.\
+To circumvent this, We will use Docker to create a WSL environment that will let us run the project to its full extent.
 Run `start.bat` to set up the Docker Environment.
 Note that if you make any changes to the bot files, it will need time to regenerate the whole Docker volume.
 Make sure to delete old images.

 ## Bot Commands